audrey-inglish/WebDev-FinalProject/README.md

 While exploring potential topics for this project, I was reminded of previous work I had done for a water users association here in Utah.
 There are a few realistic applications for river data, but my inspiration for this project was my Dad’s love of flyfishing.
 When I mentioned that I was thinking about incorporating a river data API into my project, he practically begged me to make a “fishing buddy” app for flyfishing fanatics like him to monitor the flow of their favorite rivers.

-I want to build at least three pages for this project: a Home page introducing the user to the site; an Exploration page showing a list of rivers; and a Favorites page where users can get insights into their selected rivers of interest.
+I want to build two pages for this project: a Home page introducing the user to the site, and an Exploration page showing a list of rivers for users to select as favorites.

 ---